dddanmar/twitch-plays-doom/README.md

 Stream is now down for the moment.
 Twitch played for 4 days and made it to E01M04.
 There were struggles, factions, walls, god mode toggles and a giant 6 second lag that got in everyone's way but it was fantastic all the way through.

+Final viewer count was ~3700 and a parse of the channel's chat logs for timespan show ~1800 people participated.

 ![twitch plays doom](./twitch-plays-doom.png?raw=true)